marzottos/Osram76123emulator/README.md

-# Osram76123emulator
+# Arduino Osram76123emulator
-Emultaor of an Osram76123 RGB Led Strip Controller
+An Arduino emultaor of an Osram76123 RGB Led Strip Controller